vadymshukr/drum-machine/README.md

-This is my implementation of Drum Machine project from freecodecamp
+This is my implementation of Drum Machine project from freecodecamp using React.js